 |Year||Man||Woman||Non-binary, genderqueer, or gender non-conforming||Transgender|

 The pattern across all genders is decreasing sense of belonging.
-Maybe changes how the survey was advertised produced this result.
+Maybe changes in how the survey was advertised produced this result.
 Indeed the number of people who "have never participated in Q&A on Stack Overflow" rose from 17.3% in 2018 to 22.3% in 2020.
 In an effort to make the survey more representative of developers in general rather than just people (usually developers) who participate on the Stack Exchange network, the survey was actively promoted in other venues in the last few years.
 That's a good decision since the survey is touted as a survey of all developers and not just the ones active on Stack Overflow.

 A 5% increase in non-participating respondents can't explain all of the decrease in sense of community: